alaur-c-ent/seafloor-pressure-A0A/README.md

 Seafloor pressure gauges provide a direct proxy for vertical ground motion, with approximately 1 dbar corresponding to 1 m of water column height.
 However, the detectability of slow or small-amplitude deformation is limited by:
 - instrumental drift of quartz pressure sensors,
-- instrumental artifacts (e.g. pressure jumps),
+- instrumental artifacts,
-- ocean dynamic signals (tides, currents, regional variability, etc).
+- ocean dynamic signals.
 The A0A method addresses part of these limitations by performing periodic in situ zero-pressure measurements, enabling the estimation of each sensors drift during deployment.
 Zero-pressure measurements are used to correct raw seafloor pressure signals from drift.

 This repository implements processing strategies developed and applied to recent A0A deployments in active submarine settings, including:
 - long-term monitoring in the Mayotte region within the framework of the **REVOSIMA** observatory,
 - deployments along the South-East Indian Ridge east of New Amsterdam Island.

 ---
 ## Scope of the repository